 Dietary fiber describes plant-based carbohydrates that are impossible to digest in the small intestine, unlike sugar and starch.
 Including plenty of fiber in the diet can increase the feeling of fullness, potentially leading to weight loss.

 - whole-grain breakfast cereals, whole-wheat pasta, whole-grain bread, oats, barley, and rye

 - fruit and vegetables

 One emerging area of research is focusing on the role of bacteria in the gut on weight management.

 The human gut hosts a vast number and variety of microorganisms, including around

 Every individual has different varieties and amounts of bacteria in their gut.
-Some types can increase the amount of energy that the person harvests from food, leading to fat deposition and weight gain.
+Some types can increase the amount of energy the person harvests from food, leading to fat deposition and weight gain.

 Some foods can increase the number of good bacteria in the gut, including:

 - A wide variety of plants: Increasing the number of fruits, vegetables, and grains in the diet will result in an increased fiber uptake and a more diverse set of gut bacteria.
 People should try to ensure that vegetables and other plant-based foods comprise 75 percent of their meal.